-1) Communicate effectively with patients and families across a broad range of socioeconomic and cultural backgrounds.

-2) Communicate effectively with physicians, other health professionals and health-related agencies, 3) work effectively as a member and leader of a health care team and maintain comprehensive, timely and legible medical records.
+- 1) Communicate effectively with patients and families across a broad range of socioeconomic and cultural backgrounds. - 2) Communicate effectively with physicians, other health professionals and health-related agencies, - 3) work effectively as a member and leader of a health care team and maintain comprehensive, timely and legible medical records.

-1) Communicate concisely with team members in the formal and informal daily follow-up of the patients.

-2) Update patients on the status of their health and their test results in a compassionate and clear manner that is appropriate to the patient's level of medical understanding.

-3) Is expected to communicate directly with the primary physicians requesting a consultative opinion and communicate with other specialities to develop a plan of care when necessary.

-4) Is expected to address end-of-life care sensitively but clearly when appropriate.

-5) The 2nd year ID fellow is expected to handle more difficult communication issues particularly with other specialities with minimal reliance on the attending physician and is expected to communicate the infectious disease issues with a greater level of sophistication.
+- 1) Communicate concisely with team members in the formal and informal daily followup of the patients. - 2) Update patients on the status of their health and their test results compassionately and clearly that is appropriate to the patient's level of medical understanding. - 3) Is expected to communicate directly with the primary physicians requesting a consultative opinion and communicate with other specialties1 to develop a plan of care when necessary. - 4) Is expected to address end-of-life care sensitively but clearly when appropriate. - 5) The 2nd-year ID fellow is expected to handle more difficult communication issues, particularly with other specialties with minimal reliance on the attending physician and is expected to communicate the infectious disease issues with a greater level of sophistication.